pryv/open-pryv.io/README.md

 - `npm run proxy` (with database) and `npm run proxied` (without database) based on [rec-la](https://github.com/pryv/rec-la), it will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you need to edit `configs/rec-la.yml`.

+Note: if rec.la certificate are expired you can refresh them with ./scripts/update-recla-certificates

 #### Native Server setup with built-in SSL

 [setup the environment](#native)